 - Shrubbery or fences.

 - Furniture or appliances.

 The way you depreciate an asset will differ depending on what the asset is.
 Different assets, such as a refrigerator or a building, will have different useful lives and will need to use different types of depreciation, such as straight line depreciation or accelerated depreciation.
 Consult the IRS or your accountant to determine the type of depreciation to use and the useful life of each asset you are trying to depreciate.

 2. Passive Activity Losses

 Owning rental property is considered a passive activity.
 There are complex rules which apply to passive activities, but in short, they limit your ability to claim losses incurred in passive activity against other types of income.

 There are certain exceptions:

-- If you are considered a real estate professional (certain rules apply such as working at least 750 hours a year on real estate related activities), any rental real estate activities you participate in are not considered passive activities.
+- Real Estate Professionals-f you are considered a real estate professional (certain rules apply such as working at least 750 hours a year on real estate related activities), any rental real estate activities you participate in are not considered passive activities.

 4. Travel Expenses

 Landlords are allowed to deduct certain local and long distance travel expenses that are business related.
 This does not include commuting expenses, meaning traveling from your home to your everyday office or place of business.

 If you have your own automobile for local travel, you can take your deduction using either the standard mileage rate or using the actual expenses incurred, such as the cost of gasoline and maintenance on the vehicle.
 You can also deduct: